dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/provisionprereqs.rst

              ip link show

-In the event of a mismatch, edit the file  ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using vi editor.
+In the event of a mismatch, edit the file ``/etc/sysconfig/network-scripts/ifcfg-<nic name>`` using "vi editor".

 * When discovering nodes via a mapping file, all target nodes should be set up in PXE mode before running the playbook.

 .. note::

-    * After configuration and installation of the cluster, changing the control plane is not supported.
+    * After configuration and provisioning of the cluster, changing the control plane server is not supported.
 If you need to change the control plane, you must redeploy the entire cluster.

     * For servers with an existing OS being discovered via BMC, ensure that the first PXE device on target nodes should be the designated active NIC for PXE booting.